littleeleventhwolf/LR-on-Malicious-Link/README.md

-# SVM-on-Malicious-Link
+# LR-on-Malicious-Link
-Using SVM (a popular machine learning method) to detect the malicious link.
+Using LinearRegression (a popular machine learning method) to detect the malicious link.